Brighton & Hove Albion 1-5 Liverpool

 Brighton had chances to make it more nervy for Liverpool with a second goal, but Coutinho eased any concerns about a repeat of Sevilla's comeback from 3-0 down in the Champions League by scoring with a cute low free-kick then enticing Brighton defender Lewis Dunk to head into his own net.

+"They were always going to have more possession, but after 30 minutes we had had the best chance - and then within two minutes we were 2-0 down.

+"You have got to have a level of performance to have a chance.
+I thought they were very good and gave us a harsh lesson, but we were also below the levels we have set this season."

-Klopp's side move above Arsenal, who host Manchester United at 17:30 GMT.
-Brighton drop to 11th in the table.
+Klopp's side move above Arsenal, who lost 3-1 at home to Manchester United, while Brighton drop to 11th in the table.

 Reds overcome defensive changes

-This was another masterclass in the art of scoring by the Reds, but it was also a triumph of sorts at the other end of the pitch.
+This was another masterclass in the art of scoring by the Reds, but despite conceding a goal, it was also a triumph at the other end of the pitch.

-Klopp was without several defenders - Jose Gomez (virus) and Joel Matip (injured) were unavailable, Alberto Moreno was rested and Ragnar Klavan (ill) only on the bench - meaning the German fielded an unfamiliar back line in terms of both formation and personnel.
+Klopp was without several defenders.
+Joe Gomez (virus) and Joel Matip (injured) were unavailable, Alberto Moreno was rested and Ragnar Klavan (ill) only on the bench - meaning the German fielded an unfamiliar back line in terms of both formation and personnel.

-Liverpool lined up with three centre-backs - and one of those was Georginio Wijnaldum, whose reputation was formed as a No.10 in the Netherlands and who had been brought to Anfield in July 2016 to score goals from midfield.
+Liverpool lined up with three centre-backs - and one of those was Georginio Wijnaldum, whose reputation was forged as a No.10 in the Netherlands and who had been brought to Anfield in July 2016 to score goals from midfield.

-Klopp also selected midfielder Can as the right-sided centre-back and handed left-back Andrew Robertson his first Premier League start since 16 September.
+Klopp also selected midfielder Can as the right-sided centre-back and handed Scotland left-back Andy Robertson his first Premier League start since 16 September.

-So it was perhaps inevitable Liverpool wouldn't be rock solid at the back and fortunately for them, other than his penalty kick, Murray was profligate when the re-jigged defence permitted the home side chances.
+So it was perhaps inevitable that Liverpool wouldn't be rock solid at the back but fortunately for them, other than his penalty kick, Murray was profligate when the re-jigged defence permitted the home side chances.

+"We had big problems line-up wise," added Klopp.
+"But for this game today the formation fitted really well."

 Dunk scores third own goal of the season

-Brighton frustrated Manchester United for more than an hour at Old Trafford in their previous game before Dunk's unfortunate own goal proved the difference between the sides.
+Brighton frustrated Manchester United for more than an hour at Old Trafford last week before Dunk's unfortunate own goal proved the difference between the sides.

-This time, the Seagulls were well on their way to defeat when the defender's header made it 5-1 in the 89th minute.
+This time, the Seagulls were well on their way to defeat when the defender's header into his own net made it 5-1 in the 89th minute.

-Dunk also put past his own keeper on the opening weekend of the season against Manchester City, and is now one own goal away from equalling ex-Reds defender Martin Skrtel's record of four in a single Premier League season - which the Slovakia centre-half did in 2013-14.
+Dunk also put past his own keeper on the opening weekend of the season against Manchester City, and is now one own goal away from equalling ex-Reds defender Martin Skrtel's record of four in a single Premier League season - which the Slovakia centre-half achieved in 2013-14.

-Brighton boss Chris Hughton described Liverpool as the best offensive side his side had faced since Pep Guardiola's City after the game.
+After the game, Brighton boss Chris Hughton described Liverpool as the best offensive side his side had faced since Pep Guardiola's City.

 But his team helped their opponents to victory.
 In addition to Dunk's gift, the wall for Coutinho's goal failed miserably to do its job, Can out-jumped a static home defence for his first league goal of the season and they were hopelessly caught on the counter attack for Firmino's second goal.

-Brighton had not conceded more than two goals in a game before this match and their response to this emphatic defeat will be a first big test of character since winning promotion to the Premier League.
+Brighton had not conceded more than two goals in a game before this match and their response to this emphatic defeat will be one of their biggest tests of character since winning promotion to the Premier League.

 54 changes - and the wins keep coming